 Managing your finances can be intimidating.
 Once you jump into the financial sphere, it becomes increasingly difficult to keep up with your spending.
 One of the most important things you’ll have to do for your financial security is to keep your money in a secure place.
 Sure, keeping it in the cupboard might do the trick for now, but we can all agree on the fact that it won’t be possible to stack it there once you start earning a decent sum of money.
-And if you have already started earning, we strongly suggest you open a chequing account (even if you already have a savings account).
+And if you have already begun making money, we strongly suggest you open a chequing account (even if you already have a savings account).
 You might be wondering why you need a chequing account – but rest assured, there are several reasons why spending money and paying your bills using a chequing account would be beneficial for you.

 What is a Chequing Account?